publicissapient-france/hello-grpc/article/article.md

 Post-REST: Build your next Android app with gRPC
 ================================================

 RESTful API has been around for almost 20 years.
-First introduced and defined [by Roy Fielding in 2000](https://en.wikipedia.org/wiki/Representational_state_transfer) in parallel with HTTP 1.1, it has been a pillar of the web services building.
+First introduced and defined [by Roy Fielding in 2000](https://en.wikipedia.org/wiki/Representational_state_transfer) in parallel with HTTP 1.1, it has been a pillar of building web services.
 As years go by, we see more and more constraints of a typical RESTful service, mostly caused by some fundamental deficiencies in the design of HTTP 1.1.
-Google has actively participated the definition of a new protocol.
+Google has actively participated in the definition of a new protocol.
 Its former alternative to HTTP1.x, SPDY, is now part of HTTP/2 protocol, aiming to build a faster and safer internet.

 In recent years, companies started to embrace different approaches to solve their problems.
-We are seeing more and more projects using [GraphQL](https://graphql.org/learn/) to build more flexible web service; one of the alternativea that caught my eyes is gRPC.
+We are seeing more and more projects using [GraphQL](https://graphql.org/learn/) to build more flexible web services; one of the alternatives that caught my eyes is gRPC.

 # What is gRPC?

-I'm an Android developer on daily basis.
-I first came across this page among other Android documentations: [Build client-server applications with gRPC](https://developer.android.com/guide/topics/connectivity/grpc), gRPC was not completely alien to me since my coworkers have been discussing it enthusiastically for a while.
+I'm an Android developer on a daily basis.
+I first came across this page among other Android documentations: [Build client-server applications with gRPC](https://developer.android.com/guide/topics/connectivity/grpc), gRPC was not completely alien to me since my coworkers had been discussing it enthusiastically for a while.

 gRPC is a new take on an old approach known as RPC ([Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call)), a form of inter-process communication essentially used for client-server interactions.
 The client can request to execute a procedure on the server as if it were a normal local procedure call thanks to the stub generated for both client and server.

 The typical sequence of the RPC events runs like this:

 - The client calls the client stub with parameters provided in the normal way
-- The client stub then builts a message (marshaling) with the parameters and makes a system call to send the message to the server
+- The client stub then builts a message (marshalling) with the parameters and makes a system call to send the message to the server
-- The message is sent to the server by the client's local operating system sends
+- The message is sent to the server by the client's local operating system
 - The server's local operating system passes the incoming message to the server stub
 - The server stub unpacks the parameters from the message (unmarshalling)
 - At the end the server stub calls the server procedure with the parameters